IceBoxAlex/D287_Project/README.md

 ## STEP C
+- Prompt
-Prompt - Customize the HTML user interface for your customer’s application.
-The user interface should include the shop name, the product names, and the names of the parts. file name - mainscreen.html line number - The changes started on line 14 and ended at line 302. change - I restructured the HTML that was provided so that I could implement internal CSS using a style tag.
+Customize the HTML user interface for your customer’s application.
+The user interface should include the shop name, the product names, and the names of the parts.

+- File name
+mainscreen.html

+- Line number
+The changes started on line 14 and ended at line 302.

+- Change
+I restructured the HTML that was provided so that I could implement internal CSS using a style tag.
 This included CSS for the header, footer, main content, body, buttons, images, and tables.
 I then added a header tag so that I could give the site more structure and color.
 Using what I learned in D276 regarding semantic elements, I changed the structure of the div tag so use main and added two sections.
 One for engine parts and one for maintenance products.
 Using the internal CSS I wrote, I changed the classes for the buttons, tables, and containers.
 I also repositioned the main content so that I could add two images to the site with text under them.
 Finally, I added a footer to keep with proper semantic style and give it more visual structure.

 ## STEP D